So here we are! Part three of the Secret Wedding diary.

 Rachel is a lot better – that’s the spirit!

-Obviously we immediately bumped into another mum and so I found myself feeling guilty and talking about leggings.
+We went for a planning coffee and immediately bumped into another mum and so I found myself feeling guilty and talking about leggings.

 We bought a few more flowers from Aldi to make the bouquets – yes I called them bouquets – then went to collect my dress.